MunjalLab/wls_general_analysis/README.md

 # wls_general_analysis
 Shared repository for general quantification, statistical analysis, and data plotting scripts.
-For use in the manuscriptt: Hydrostatic pressure shapes and canalizes semicircular canal morphology to ensure vestibular function. doi.org/10.64898/2026.07.22.740136
+For use in the manuscript: Hydrostatic pressure shapes and canalizes semicircular canal morphology to ensure vestibular function. doi.org/10.64898/2026.07.22.740136

 Written by Jiacheng Wang and Kira L. Heikes.